About the Capstone Experience

-All School of Information MSIS students complete a "capping" experience to their academic studies, one that enables them to integrate their professional education and the intellectual and institutional vocations toward which they are striving.
-This is to be a culminating experience that synthesizes a variety of skills, knowledge, and expertise while showing that the student can lead an independent project.
-When considering a capstone experience, students are strongly encouraged to consult the Capstone Student Manual, the Career Development Director, and individual academic advisors.
+In the final semseter of their academic studies, all MSIS students must complete a "capping" experience, which enables them to integrate their professional education and the intellectual and institutional vocations toward which they are striving.
+This is to be a culminating experience that synthesizes a variety of skills, knowledge, and expertise while demonstrating that the student can lead an independent project.
+When considering a capstone experience, students are strongly encouraged to review the Capstone student manual and consult with their individual academic advisor as well as the iSchool's Career Development Director.

 The process of planning and getting approval for your capstone takes considerable time, effort, planning, coordination, and securing of signatures.
-Please read the Capstone Manual for specific approval processes.
+Please read the Capstone handbook for specific approval processes.

 Proposal Submission Dates for AY 2019-2020